jessicagmarshall/ArtistWebsite/README.md

-# Portfolio Website
+# ortfolio Website
-### basic portfolio website for an artist friend
+A basic portfolio website for an artist friend.